Do You Have a Controlling Personality?

 Certain parenting styles tend to foster a controlling personality.
 At the core of these parent-child relationships is a profound lack of attunement.
 For example:

 - Love was conditional and achievement based.
 As children, controlling people didn’t feel loved until they performed or met their parent’s needs.

 - Tasks were valued over relationships.
 The message was that what you produced was more important than who you are.

 - Nurturing was unreliable and inconsistent.
 Children learned to be wary of relying on or trusting others.
 As a result, they become fiercely independent adults, but frequently suffer bouts of intense loneliness.

 Rather than foster cooperation, folks with controlling personalities demand compliance.
 When denied, they can become punishing and vindictive.

-Since they experience relying on others as dangerous, they develop unhealthy defenses against dependency, such as passive-aggressive behavior (guilting, shaming or withdrawing) or by bullying tactics (threats and ultimatums).
+Since they experience relying on others as dangerous, they develop unhealthy defenses against dependency, such as passive-aggressive behavior (guilting, shaming, or withdrawing) and bullying tactics (threats and ultimatums).

 Additionally, when conflicts arise, the controlling person may turn paranoid or ruthlessly distort reality to maintain the feeling of being in control.

-The difference between the controlling and cooperative statements is simple: The controlling statements don’t value the relationship, the cooperative statements do.
-Cooperative statements are built on shared expectations and mutual respect, making people feels recognized and valued.
+The difference between the controlling and cooperative statements is simple: The controlling statements don’t value the relationship, while the cooperative statements do.
+Cooperative statements are built on shared expectations and mutual respect, making people feel recognized and valued.
 Controlling statements make people feel inhibited and resentful.

 3 Solutions for the Controlling Personality